centreon/centreon-documentation/en/releases/introduction.md

 ![image](../assets/monitoring/resources_status_1.png)

-To know more about this feature, have a look to
+To know more about this feature, have a look at
 [the documentation](../alerts-notifications/resources-status.html)

 ## Embedded IT Automation: towards a fully automatic asset discovery